colbyj/bride-of-frankensystem/docs/getting_started/quickstart_custom_task.rst

 - **A custom database table** that gives the task a place to write its data.
 You define the table in a small JSON file; BOFS creates the underlying SQL table at startup.
 The task POSTs to ``/table/<name>`` and the row appears in the database.
 - **A** ``PAGE_LIST`` **entry** that puts the task page in sequence with consent, instructions, post-task questionnaires, and the end page.

+The same three pieces compose for any in-browser task.
+There are two shapes of JavaScript library that fit:

+- **Experiment frameworks** — jsPsych, lab.js, and PsychoJS.
+These ship the trial-loop scaffolding (timing, randomization, key capture, data accumulation).
+You write a timeline; the framework runs it.
+The integration with BOFS is the same in each case: vendor the library, host the task on a custom page, POST the per-trial data to a custom table at the end.
+- **Stimulus and visualization libraries** — p5.js, D3.js, Three.js, plain Canvas/WebGL.
+These render and respond to input but do not impose a trial-loop structure.
+You write the trial logic yourself in vanilla JavaScript.
+Examples: ``p5_example`` for a five-second click counter, ``ab_experiment`` for a between-subjects D3.js menu task.

+Unity WebGL is a third shape — a self-contained game build that is embedded as an asset rather than a JavaScript library.

-The same three pieces compose for any in-browser task — p5.js sketches, jsPsych or lab.js trial sequences, Unity WebGL builds, raw vanilla JS.
-What changes is which library you load and what the per-trial data looks like.
+What changes between examples is which library you load and what the per-trial data looks like.

 The p5.js example
 -----------------